Samar (province)

-Samar, officially the Province of Samar (Probinsya han Samar; Lalawigan ng Samar), formerly named Western Samar, is a province in the Philippines located in the Eastern Visayas region.
-Its capital is the city of Catbalogan.
+Samar, officially the Province of Samar (Probinsya han Samar; Lalawigan ng Samar), or also known as Western Samar, is a province in the Philippines located in the Eastern Visayas region.
+Its capital is the city of Catbalogan while Calbayog is the most populous city in the province.
 It is bordered by Northern Samar, Eastern Samar, Leyte and Leyte Gulf, and includes several islands in the Samar Sea.
 Samar is connected to the island of Leyte via the San Juanico Bridge.

 In 1768, Leyte and modern Samar were created out of the historical province of Samar.
 In 1965, Northern and Eastern Samar were created.

 Fishing and agriculture are the major economic activities in the province.

 On 8 November 2013, the province was significantly damaged by Typhoon Yolanda (Haiyan), particularly the towns of Basey, Marabut and Santa Rita.

-Etymology

-Samar is said to derive from the word Samad, a Visayan word for "wound" or "cut", describing the rough physical features of the land which is rugged and deeply dissected by streams.